 African Savanna Elephants

-The towering treasures of the Big Five of Africa, elephants are a token piece to see on a safari adventure.
+Elephants are a token piece to see on a safari adventure, the towering treasures of the Big Five of Africa.
 From their curling trunks to their terrifying tusks, these giant spectacles have various exotic trimmings that make them vulnerable to poachers.

-The African savanna elephant has been classified by the IUCN (International Union for Conservation of Nature) as an Endangered species and appears on the IUCN Red List.
+The IUCN (International Union for Conservation of Nature) has classified the African savanna elephant as an Endangered species and appears on the IUCN Red List.
 Luckily, many parks have implemented anti-poaching methods, such as various initiatives with local communities, to save these gentle (unless provoked) giants.

 Top Wildlife Watching Spot: From the Lower Zambezi National Park to the Kafue National Park, elephants often splash about in rivers nearby.